 It is much harder now for families to seek face to face help with supporting their children.
 The national cuts in funding to Local Authorities have meant that the threshold for engagement with services that support families has risen dramatically.
 We have a very experienced Family Support Worker (FSW) working at the school who can help with early intervention, give good advice or sometimes just be a friendly, non-judgemental listener who is happy to sit and chat with a cup of tea.
 We are investing in supporting and training for this role.
+We are very aware of the lack of support that has been available to parents of our 2021-22 reception class and are providing a series of workshops to help bridge this knowledge gap and reduce the anxiety that they may be feeling in sending their children to school without having been able to access pre-school facilities.

-Although there is not necessarily any link between the families who link to a FSW and SEN, the FSW are knowledgeable about SEN and sympathetic to the additional stresses on a family when a child has additional or special needs.
-They receive regular training to make sure that they are fully up-to-date on how to contact support services and the services that may be appropriate and available.
+Although there is not necessarily any link between the families who link to a FSW and SEND, the FSW is knowledgeable about SEND and sympathetic to the additional stresses on a family when a child has additional or special needs.
+She receives regular training to make sure that she is fully up-to-date on how to contact support services.